Daily Fantasy Sports ILLEGAL in California, per AG opinion

 PrizePicks also making moves?

-PrizePicks appears to be changing its fantasy sports game in California ahead of the expected opinion.
+PrizePicks appears to be changing its fantasy sports game in California.
 PrizePicks now offers its “Arena” product in the state, not its pick’em game, according to a page on their site detailing which games it offers in each location.
 Its original pick’em game is one player playing against the house; Arena is a peer-to-peer format.
 In both formats, users try to predict the performances of more than one player.

 Elisa Richardson, VP of Communications for PrizePicks, offered a statement to Dustin Gouker’s newsletter The Closing Line: “We’re excited to now offer Arena to players in California.
 Arena has been incredibly well received by our community and we’ve seen continued growth as more players engage with this peer-to-peer format.”